holunda-io/bpm-ai-connectors-camunda-8/docs/agentic-connectors.md

 Given a vector database with an index of document chunks (e.g. from PDFs, websites, Wikis, Confluence, ...), this connector first retrieves relevant chunks using semantic search based on a specified text embedding model (must match the embedding used for indexing).
 The retrieved documents are then used as context to answer the given question.

-Since the retrieval is an agent tool, the connector can perform multiple successive queries
+Since the retrieval step is an agent tool, the connector can perform multiple successive queries e.g. to answer complex questions with multiple aspects or comparisons.

 Example scenarios are:
 - automatic customer service question answering